Embattled South Korea justice minister resigns amid protests

 Cho had attended a news conference earlier on Monday where he released details of proposed reforms to the prosecutor’s office, such as closing some powerful investigative units accused by critics of operating without proper oversight.

-Reporting by Joyce Lee; Editing by Jack Kim and Darren Schuettler
+Reporting by Joyce Lee; Editing by Jack Kim, Darren Schuettler & Simon Cameron-Moore